YosysHQ/yosys/docs/source/appendix/APPNOTE_010_Verilog_to_BLIF.rst

    yosys -o softusb_navre.blif -S softusb_navre.v

-Behind the scenes Yosys is controlled by synthesis scripts that execute commands that operate on Yosys’ internal state.
+Behind the scenes Yosys is controlled by synthesis scripts that execute commands that operate on Yosys' internal state.
 For example, the -o softusb_navre.blif option just adds the command write_blif softusb_navre.blif to the end of the script.
 Likewise a file on the command line – softusb_navre.v in this case – adds the command